DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 If you're here a day before exam just give me a read you will definitely pass, no tension guys 🤣🫂.

+Let's go through an overview and some extra, out of syllabus topics MAKAUT asks first then we'll expand them unit wise.
+Trust me it'll help you remember everything.

 ---

 ## 📑 Contents